weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 [Docker Machine](https://docs.docker.com/machine/) makes it simple to create Docker hosts (VMs) on your computer, on cloud providers or within your own data center.
 It creates servers, installs Docker on them, then it configures the Docker client to talk to them.

-In this Part 1 of _'Creating Distributed Apps with Weave and Docker'_ you will be introduced to the basics of launching a container network with Weave.
+In this Part 1 of _'Launching Weave Net with Docker Machine'_ you will be introduced to the basics of launching a container network with Weave.

 Specifically, you will: